radprogrammer/rad-example-plugin/README.md

 ### Debugging tips
-- The BPL is easy...simply right click the project and select `Install`.
-If you need to remove it, then use `Component->Install Packages` select your BPL and click `Remove`.
+- The BPL is a little easier as you can Load and Unload your BPL while your second copy of Delphi is running.
+(Use `Component->Install Packages`)
+- The DLL is more difficult as the registry key needs to be present when the second copy of Delphi launches, but shouldn't be present when your first copy of Delphi is started.
+(Otherwise the DLL will be in use and you cannot update it to test changes.)

-- The DLL is more difficult... configure your `Run->Parameters->Debugger->Target` settings to:
+- To debug, configure your `Run->Parameters->Debugger->Target` settings to:
     - Host Application: `$(BDS)\bin\bds.exe`
     - Parameters: `-pDelphi`
-- You can then run your DLL project and RAD Studio will be launched.
+- You can then run your DLL/BPL project and RAD Studio will be launched.
-- Part of the trick is to ensure your DLL isn't loaded for your initial RAD Studio launch (delete it ahead of time) and only available for the newly launched RAD Studio.
 - You will get a handful of startup errors when debugging the IDE within the IDE.
 These are annoying, but safe to ignore.
+- See [docwiki](https://docwiki.embarcadero.com/RADStudio/en/Debugging_a_Wizard) for more info